zulip/zulip/templates/zerver/help/rename-a-topic.md

 ## Move a topic to another stream

-{!admin-only.md!}
+Organizations can configure which roles have permission to [move topics between streams][move-permission-setting].

-Organization administrators can move a topic from one stream to another.
+To move a topic, you must have access to both the source and destination streams.

 {start_tabs}